solana-labs/solana/programs/btc_spv/README.md

 ## Problem

-Inter-chain applications are not new to the digital asset ecosystem; in fact, even the smaller centralized exchanges still categorically dwarf all single chain dapps put together in terms of users and volume.
+Inter-chain applications are not new to the digital asset ecosystem; in fact, even the smaller centralized exchanges still categorically dwarf all single chain applications put together in terms of users and volume.
 They command massive valuations and have spent years effectively optimizing their core products for a broad range of end users.
 However, their basic operations center around mechanisms that require